andreasmuelder/statecharts.online/chapters/07-implementation-strategies.md

 ### Switch/Case Implementation

-The most common and classic approach, it looks like this in `C` code:
+The most common and classic approach looks like this in `C` code:

 ```c
 enum State { Off, On } state = Off;